olcf/olcf-user-docs/systems/summit_user_guide.rst

-Hardware threads are a feature of the POWER9 processor through which individual physical cores can support multiple execution streams, essentially looking like one or more virtual cores (similar to hyperthreading on some Intel® microprocessors).
+Hardware threads are a feature of the POWER9 processor through which individual physical cores can support multiple execution streams, essentially looking like one or more virtual cores (similar to hyperthreading on some Intel\ |R| microprocessors).
 This feature is often called Simultaneous Multithreading or SMT.
 The POWER9 processor on Summit supports SMT levels of 1, 2, or 4, meaning (respectively) each physical core looks like 1, 2, or 4 virtual cores.
 The SMT level is